itsuki8914/Voice-morphing-RelGAN/README.md

-# Voice-morphing-RelGAN
+# Voice-conversion-and-morphing-RelGAN
-A implementation of Voice-morphing using RelGAN(image translation) with TensorFlow.
+A implementation of Voice-conversion-and-morphing using RelGAN(image translation) with TensorFlow.

 This enables Many to many voice conversion and voice morphing.